-A Preemptive Strike Was the Only Option
+A Preemptive Strike Was The Only Option

 External pressures placed upon Japan by the US such as the formation of the ABCD line (American, British, Chinese, Dutch) as well as the trade and resource embargoes that the US imposed on Japan were seen as acts of aggression.
-This led Japanese military leaders to believe that there was no other option but to launch a preemptive strike on the US."
+This led Japanese military leaders to believe that there was no other option but to launch a preemptive strike on the US.

-It's Part of a Much Larger Picture
+It's Part of A Much Larger Picture

 Japan had been fighting the Second Sino-Japanese War since 1937.
 Of course Pearl Harbor was a huge event.
 But in order to understand the Far East situation at that time, one needs to go back to 1937, or to the Manchurian Incident in 1931, or even further.
 This is the standard narrative, and the clash with the US is sort of the final stage of the war.
 That may be one of the reasons why Japanese don't put so much emphasis on Pearl Harbor.
-It's not an event that symbolizes the whole experience."
+It's not an event that symbolizes the whole experience.

 The attack on Pearl Harbor was taught less than a paragraph (from the textbook in 2002).
 Just stating the event, when, where, and why briefly.
 And then they had the black and white picture of U.S.S.
 Arizona surrounded in black smoke, tilted sideways, and sinking in the ocean.

 It's All About The OilPhoto: US Navy / Wikimedia Commons / Public Domain

 Redditor /u/kylejn says a Japanese high school history class taught the following: